-My research on ‘The Transatlantic Design Network’ examines the enduring connections of figures, architectural sites, and theories for interpreting the built environment.
+Her research on ‘The Transatlantic Design Network’ examines the enduring connections of figures, architectural sites, and theories for interpreting the built environment.
 Largely grounded in primary research and architectural historiography, this project challenges the traditional modes of research dissemination in architectural history by integrating practice-based investigations.
-My interests in Jeffersonian architecture were inspired by time as a student and studio instructor at the University of Virginia as well as tenure as an interpreter and researcher at Monticello.
-After returning to Jefferson’s mountaintop in summer 2018 as a short-term fellow at the International Center for Jefferson Studies, I am currently developing a manuscript for publication with the University of Virginia Press: The Transatlantic Design Network: Jefferson, Soane, and agents of architectural exchange, 1768-1838.
+Her interests in Jeffersonian architecture were inspired by time as a student and studio instructor at the University of Virginia as well as tenure as an interpreter and researcher at Monticello.
+After returning to Jefferson’s mountaintop in summer 2018 as a short-term fellow at the International Center for Jefferson Studies, she is developing a manuscript for publication with the University of Virginia Press: The Transatlantic Design Network: Jefferson, Soane, and agents of architectural exchange, 1768-1838.
 Thus far, this research has been supported by grants from Auburn University (College of Architecture, Design and Construction Seed Grant + an Intramural Grant), the Sir John Soane’s Museum Foundation, the Society of Architectural Historians of Great Britain, and, most recently, a Franklin Research Grant from the American Philosophical Society (APS).